FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 We've already seen a preview of how jQuery helps you manipulate the DOM, but let's dive a little deeper:

 - the `.html()` method will get the HTML inside the first element of the matched set (and its descendents)
-- the `.text()` method will just get the text from inside first element of the matched set (and its descendents)
+- the `.text()` method will just get the text from inside the first element of the matched set (and its descendents)

 ---